Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Background on Chemical Reaction Networks

-A Complex (or Chemical) Reaction Network (CRN) is defined by a set of species $\mathscr S=\{X_1,..,X_n\}$, and set of reactions $\mathscr R=\{\mathrm{R_1,...,R}_\nu\}$.
-Each reaction is denoted as: where $\alpha_{ij}, \beta_{ij}$ are nonnegative integers called \emph{stoichiometry coefficients}.
-The expression on the left-hand side is called the \emph{reactant complex}, while the one on the right-hand side is called the \emph{product complex.} The forward arrow refers to the idea that the transformation of reactant into product is only occurring in the direction of the arrow.
-If it occurs in the opposite direction also, the reaction is said to be \emph{reversible} and its inverse is listed as a separate reaction.
-The reactant or product complex can be empty, though not simultaneously, which is used to model external inflows and outflows of the CRN.
+where $\alpha_{ij}, \beta_{ij}$ are nonnegative integers called \emph{stoichiometry coefficients}.
+The expression on the left-hand side is called the \emph{reactant complex}, while the one on the right-hand side is called the \emph{product complex.} The forward arrow refers to the idea that the transformation of reactants into products is only occurring in the direction of the arrow.
+In order to allow external inflows or outflow the reactant or product complex can both be empty, though not simultaneously.